Heritage Sites | Events | News | Donate | Group visits | Archives | Researching | About | Contact

 Getting there

-Car: A1(M) passes through Newcastle-upon-Tyne.
+Car: A1(M) passes through Newcastle upon Tyne.

 Train: Newcastle Central station is in the heart of the city centre with efficient Metro links across Newcastle-Gateshead and the rest of Tyne & Wear.